johnwarden/deliberati/content/post/2021-09-08-distributed-bayesian-reasoning-math.md

 header:
     teaser: /assets/images/distributed-bayesian-reasoning/jeffrey-conditioning-formula.png

-excerpt: "In this article we develop the basic mathematical formula for calculating the opinion of the meta-reasoner in arguments involving a single main argument thread."

 ---

+In this article we develop the basic mathematical formula for calculating the opinion of the meta-reasoner in arguments involving a single main argument thread.

 ## Background Reading